TobiaszCudnik/jsprops/README.md

 Repeated name in a declaration is required by the design.

 ## Signals
 Signals are extended properties, adding nice bindings to an event emitter.
 An interesting feature is the support for inheritance.
 You can define an overriding signal in a child class, while still preserving listener defined in the super class.
-The only condition is the requirement of using `@signal` instead of `signal` (needed for prototype chain resolution).
+The only condition is the requirement of using `@signal` instead of `signal` (needed for a prototype chain resolution).

-For signals, **set** is an emit and **get** returns temp object with binding functions (on, once) and init.
+For signals, **set** is an emit and **get** returns temp object with binding functions (on, once) and an init function.
 All of them can be defined inside a declaration.
 They are also compatible with [EventEmitter2Async](https://github.com/TobiaszCudnik/EventEmitter2Async) (with callback and after/before events).
 Additionally, each signal needs to be initialized (manually or using SignalsMixin#initSignals).

 **Example**